 Opening time: 8 AM – 8 PM

-Bui Vien Walking Street, as known as “Pho Tay,” is a street located in the backpacker's area of Pham Ngu Lao, De Tham, Cong Quynh, and Do Quang Dau streets in District 1, Ho Chi Minh city.
+Bui Vien Walking Street, as known as “Pho Tay,” is a street located in the backpacker’s area of Pham Ngu Lao, De Tham, Cong Quynh, and Do Quang Dau Streets in District 1, Ho Chi Minh City.

 From July 2017, the city officially turned this place into a walking street for travelers to safely walk around and join in the liveliness of the city scenes full of bars, restaurants, mini-marts, street food vendors, and cheap beers.
-Some places open late until past midnight.
-Join in the fun and take a stroll with other locals and travelers at Bui Vien's exciting night scene in the evening.
+Some places are open late until past midnight.
+Join in the fun and stroll with other locals and travelers at Bui Vien’s exciting night scene in the evening.